 Soil compaction is a vital part of construction.
 The type of soil your house is built on and the way it is compacted is extremely important.
-The foundation of your home relies on the firm support of the soil surrounding it to remain stable.
+The foundation of your Houston home relies on the firm support of the soil surrounding it to remain stable.
 Any shifting of this soil can lead to a cracking and crumbling foundation.

-2. Silt foundation
+1. Silt foundation

-3. Sand/ gravel foundation
+2. Sand/ gravel foundation

 Sand/gravel acts in just the opposite manner of silt.
 This soil has the largest particles of the different soil types.
-This soil type also will not hold moisture, but drains easily, because of it’s large openings.
+This soil type also will not hold moisture, but drains easily, because of its large openings.
 When this soil is moist and compacted it will make a good base for your foundation.
 The problem, as foundation repair experts will tell you, is that this soil will lose the ability to support the foundation if too much moisture remains in it.
-A sand/gravel foundation support makes for a mostly stable foundation, but you will need a good drainage as with the silt and bedrock foundation.
+A sand/gravel foundation support makes for a mostly stable foundation, but you will need a good drainage system as with the silt foundation.

-4. Clay and foundation repair
+3. Clay and foundation repair

-5. Loam equals no foundation repair
+4. Loam equals no foundation repair

 What do most foundation repair experts recommend to potential home builders?
 That would be a soil that is referred to as loam.
 Loam is the ideal soil type for a home’s foundation to be built upon.
 So you are probably asking right about now what loam is.
 Loam is a combination of several different soils.
 It contains sand, silt and clay.
 It is soft, dry and crumbly when touched.
 Do not let the smoothness of the soil fool you.
 Loam is a great base for your home’s foundation.
 The reason loam makes the perfect foundation base is because it is so well balanced.

-It can absorb water well, while still allowing for good drainage to happen.
+It can absorb water well, while still allowing for effective drainage to happen.
 The loam will need to be compacted as well as maintaining the right combination of different soils in order to achieve the objective of a good foundation.
 A foundation repair expert can inspect your foundation and be able to tell you what type of soil it rests on.
 This can help you understand what problems you might be up against and help prevent you from having a foundation repair.

 There are other soil bases that can be used under the foundation of your home.
 However, the soils we discussed are the ones that the foundation repair experts will most likely be talking to you about.